-- School attendance is the direct responsibility of parent(s)/ guardian(s) as required by Florida Statute 1003.24.
-All students are expected to attend school regularly and to be on time for classes in order to benefit from the instructional program and to develop habits of punctuality, self-discipline, and responsibility. - Beginning the 2014-15 school year, students will no longer be eligible for exemptions to course exams.
+- School attendance is the direct responsibility of parent(s)/ guardian(s) as required by Section 1003.24, FS.
+All students are expected to attend school regularly and to be on time for classes in order to benefit from the instructional program and to develop habits of punctuality, selfdiscipline, and responsibility. - Beginning the 2014-15 school year, students shall no longer be eligible for exemptions to course exams.